-Determining Internal and External Business Risk
+Internal and External Business Risks: How Organizations Should Manage Risk in 2026

 Business risk encompasses potential threats that can disrupt an organization’s ability to meet its goals, stemming from both internal and external factors.
 These risks affect operations, financial performance, compliance, and reputation, making risk awareness essential for long-term success.
 This article explores the distinctions between internal and external risks and their impact on risk management strategies.